Create Your Own Study Plan in History of Art & Architecture

 You should select your upper division courses in order to pursue more specialized areas of interest.
 Look for courses that relate to each other thematically, or by period, media or other criteria.
 Besides building up your areas of specialization, continue to expand your overview of History of Art & Architecture by taking courses in new areas.

 Select undergraduate research seminars and a possible honors thesis topic with a strong focus on your major specialized interests.
 That will help to keep you motivated to spend the necessary time on these endeavors.

 Internships can supplement your course of studies.
 They allow you to either familiarize yourself with a particular field of work, or to further develop your specialized interests and skills.

 To put your study plan together, look at the course catalog and make a list of courses that might interest you.
 Not all courses are always offered every year, so check to see what is on offer each year and plan accordingly.
 Consult with the Undergraduate Advisor about course offerings in any given year and the larger goals of your study plan.
 The Faculty Undergraduate Advisor can also help you plan a productive plan of study.
-Regularly review your study plan, at least once a year, in consultation with the Undergraduate Advisor or the Faculty Undergraduate Advisor.
+Regularly review your study plan with the Undergraduate Advisor or the Faculty Undergraduate Advisor at least once a year.

 If you are already set on a career working in museums and galleries, or in architecture, then consider the Museum Studies Emphasis or the Architecture & Environment Emphasis offered by the department.